 Windows of heaven

-I also explained that the "waters above the heavens" mentioned in Genesis 1:7 formed a water vapor canopy around the earth which provided even temperature, moisture and protection from harmful rays.
+I also explained that the "waters above the heavens" mentioned in Genesis 1:7 formed a water vapor canopy around the earth which provided an even temperature, moisture and protection from harmful rays.
 This water canopy is now dissolved and poured out on the earth as a torrent of rain for 40 days and nights.

 Scientists tell us that if all the water in the clouds presently over the earth were to suddenly dissolve into rain, the earth would be covered with 1 ½ foot of water, not enough to cause a worldwide catastrophe.